 Each pan was heated for 10 minutes before pouring one cup of batter onto the non-greased surface.
-The first cake was not scored but was used to assure the correct temperature.
+The first cake was not scored but was used to ensure the correct temperature.
 We made both blueberry and plain cakes, making four cakes in total.
 Their scores are on a scale of one through five.
-A score of one was a total failure, two meant the cake stuck to the pan and fell apart when a spatula was used.
+A score of one was a total failure.
+Two meant the cake stuck to the pan and fell apart when a spatula was used.
 Few of the products received such low marks.
-Most fell into the three to four range, meaning the cake stuck but maintained its integrity when flipped, or better yet, it was easily freed with a spatula.
-A true five, such as the Scanpan, could cook the cake from batter to plate without the use of a spatula.
+Most fell into the three to four range, meaning the cake stuck but maintained its integrity when flipped, or better yet, it was quickly freed with a spatula.
+A true five could cook the cake from batter to plate without using a spatula, such as the Scanpan.

 Ease of Use

 Our ease of use evaluation assesses the features and performance of the pans under review and how, as a whole, they impact the user experience.
 Specifically, we delve into the difficulty of cleaning, pan dimensions, weight, whether it comes with a lid, and the number of plies of nonstick coatings.
 The last item on this list speaks to the pan's durability as all nonstick coatings wear and fail in time.
 While all the pans have appealing ease of use features, none more so than the Tramontina.
 Thanks to its light weight, removable rubber panhandle, diameter, and sidewall angle, this pan is just lovely to use.

 While the Tramontina has three nonstick coatings, the Scanpan boasts five plies, making it arguably the most durable and easiest to use for the most extended period.
 For those looking for more real estate than these pans offer, both the Calphalon and the All-Clad have over 113 square inches of cooking area and come standard with glass lids — a definite boon if you're looking to simmer with a pan.